ben-ogden/confluent-demo/README.md

 ## Troubleshooting

+To see status of containers in the stack, use

+`docker ps`

-View the logs for a container with
+To view the logs for a container with

 `docker compose logs <container-name>`